Siegel-Veech Measures of Convex Flat Cone Spheres: Notation and Background

 Note that the existence of $\gamma$ in Definition~\ref{def:convexhull} implies that the sum of curvatures of $x_{i_1},\ldots,x_{i_m}$ is bounded above by $1$.

-\begin{lemma}[Lemma~4.10,~\cite{fu2024uniformlengthestimatestrajectories}] Let $D$ be a convex hull on a convex flat sphere $X$ of singularities $x_{i_1},\ldots,x_{i_m}$ with $\sum_j k_{i_j} < 1$.
-Then there is a unique bounded Euclidean cone $C_D$ with piece-wise geodesic boundary such that: \begin{enumerate} \item The curvature of the apex of $C_D$ is $\sum_j k_{i_j}$, where $k_{i_j}$ is the curvature of $x_{i_j}$.
+\begin{lemma}[Lemma~4.10,~\cite{fu2024uniformlengthestimatestrajectories}] Let $X$ be a convex flat sphere and let $D$ be a convex hull of singularities $x_{i_1},\ldots,x_{i_m}$ on $X$.
+Then there is a unique bounded Euclidean cone $C_D$ with piecewise geodesic boundary such that: \begin{enumerate} \item The curvature of the apex of $C_D$ is $\sum_j k_{i_j}$, where $k_{i_j}$ is the curvature of $x_{i_j}$.

 \item Let $C$ be the infinite cone containing $C_D$.
-A tubular neighborhood of the boundary of the complement $C\setminus C_D$ is isometric to a tubular neighborhood of the boundary $\partial D$ in the complement $X\setminus D$. \end{enumerate} \end{lemma} We call the bounded cone $C_D$ \emph{associated to the convex hull} $D$.
+A tubular neighborhood of the boundary of $C\setminus C_D$ is isometric to a tubular neighborhood of $\partial D$ in $X\setminus D$. \end{enumerate} \end{lemma}

-We now are ready to define generalized Thurston surgeries.
-Let $D_1, \ldots, D_s$ be disjoint convex hulls on a non-negative flat surface $X$.
-As in Lemma~\ref{lem:uniquereplacementcone}, let $C_{D_i}$ be the bounded cone contained in an infinite cone $C_i$ associated to the convex hull $D_i$ as above.
-We define the \emph{generalized Thurston surgery} of $X$ along $D_1, \ldots, D_s$ as follows: \begin{itemize} \item Cut out each $D_i$ from $X$ and glue $C_{D_i}$ to the surface along $\partial D_i$ for each $i$.
-Denote the resulting convex flat sphere by $X^{(0)}$.
-The condition (2) ensures that $\partial D_i$ dose not contain singularities of $X^{(0)}$. \item For each $D_i$, glue the complement $C\setminus C_{D_i}$ to $D_i$ along $\partial D_i$.
-Denote the resulting infinite flat sphere by $X_i$. \end{itemize} We call $X^{(0)}$ the \emph{top flat sphere} and $X_1, \ldots, X_s$ the \emph{infinitesimal flat spheres} obtained by the generalized Thurston surgery.
-We also call $C_{D_1}, \ldots, C_{D_s}$ the \emph{replacement cones} during the surgery.
+Assume that $D_1, \ldots, D_s$ are disjoint convex hulls on a non-negative flat surface $X$.
+As in Lemma~\ref{lem:uniquereplacementcone}, let $C_{D_i}\subset C_i$ be the bounded cone in the infinite cone associated to each $D_i$.
+We define the \textbf{generalized Thurston surgery} of $X$ along $D_1, \ldots, D_s$ as follows: \begin{itemize} \item Cut out each $D_i$ from $X$ and glue $C_{D_i}$ to the surface along $\partial D_i$ for each $i$.
+Denote the resulting convex flat sphere by $X^{(0)}$. \item For each $D_i$, glue the complement $C\setminus C_{D_i}$ to $D_i$ along $\partial D_i$.
+Denote the resulting infinite flat sphere by $X_i$. \end{itemize} We call $X^{(0)}$ the \textbf{top flat sphere} and $X_1, \ldots, X_s$ the \textbf{infinitesimal flat spheres} obtained by the generalized Thurston surgery.
+We also call $C_{D_1}, \ldots, C_{D_s}$ the \textbf{replacement cones} during the surgery.
 Note that the conclusion (2) of Lemma~\ref{lem:uniquereplacementcone} implies that $\partial D_i$ is away from singularities on $X^{(0)}$.

-According to the surgery, the core of each infinitesimal flat sphere is metrically isometric to the convex hull $D_i$ in $X$.
+According to the surgery, the core of each infinitesimal flat sphere $X_i$ is metrically isometric to the convex hull $D_i$ in $X$.

 \begin{remark} Thurston surgery is applied along a saddle connection with distinct endpoints, whereas generalized Thurston surgery is applied along convex hulls.
 Note that a saddle connection with distinct endpoints forms the convex hull of its endpoints if and only if each endpoint has curvature at most $\frac{1}{2}$.